mediassumani/Notebook/Architecture/README.md

 Concurency referes to the amount of work that gets done simoultenously by a system, instead of sequentially.

 * <i>Increating the concurency of a system often increases its scalability</i>

+  - Multithreading: rewritting the applcation to perf
+     -
+  - Multiprocessing: Running the app in multiple processes instead of one.
+A program that performs multiple CPU-Intensive computations would benefit more from Multiprocessing.